top of page

 In Yiddish, Hebrew words with syllables that have the long "o" sound, change to the Jewish sound of "oy."
 For them, a "mohel" is now pronounced "moy-ill" and the soft "h" is dropped in the process.
 Since most (certainly not all) American Jews stem from European ancestry, and there Yiddish was the first language, the term "Moyel" became popular and it stuck.

-Hazzan Glantz uses m-o-y-e-l most often, which is a Yiddish pronounciation because most of the time, that is how people pronounce it.
+Rabbi Glantz uses the term m-o-y-e-l most often, which is a Yiddish pronunciation because most of the time, that is how people pronounce it.
 And when you email him, he will promptly e-moyel you a response!!

 bottom of page